 I’ve returned to Holland numerous times to Holland over the years, often spent just 2 days in Amsterdam.
 Obviously I’ve fallen in love with the city.
 And I’ve also found that returning for short periods over the years is a great way to see the city.

 This means I’ve often seen it mostly in dribs and drabs, always in a rush, passing through on my way to somewhere else, never having time to give anything more than a cursory glance.

-But this time I wanted to see it in a more relaxed way, and have time to peel back a bit of the veneer of the city.
-I surely would revisit several of the old places I liked, maybe viewing them from a new perspective, but I also planned to unearth some new ones without the gun of time pointed at my head.
+But this time I wanted to see it in a more relaxed way.
+I wanted to peel back a bit of the city’s veneer.
+I would revisit several of the old places I liked, maybe viewing them from a new perspective.
+But I also planned to unearth some new ones without the gun of time pointed at my head.

-For my 2 days in Amsterdam I booked myself a room for three nights at the three-star Alexander Hotel, chosen since it is located in a nice upscale area near the Museumplein, where much of the world’s great art is gathered in a group of wonderful museums.
+For my 2 days in Amsterdam I booked myself a room for three nights at the three-star Alexander Hotel.
+I chose it for its location in a nice upscale area near the Museumplein.
+It’s there where much of the world’s great art is gathered in a group of wonderful museums.

 My room was quite small, just six-feet wide and a third-of-a-bowling alley in length.
 But it was clean and quite suitable as my base of operations.

-The price was also reasonable for the area, just a bit over $100 per night, and included a large Dutch Continental breakfast.
+The price was also reasonable for the area, just a bit over $100 per night.
+And it included a large Dutch Continental breakfast, for me always important.

-I soon was in touch with my Dutch friend Bas, who I had met the previous year in South Dakota where we both were photographing and writing about the state’s annual buffalo roundup.
-Bas bicycled over that evening, and he took me to a nice local pub and restaurant with not another tourist in sight.
+I soon was in touch with my Dutch friend Bas.
+We had met the previous year in South Dakota where we both were writing about the state’s annual buffalo roundup.
+Bas bicycled over that evening, and we went to a nice local pub and restaurant with not another tourist in sight.